Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 As seen above, our fake blob storage uses a hash map to keep track of uploaded files and their content.
 For the more high-level operations such as `DownloadFileAsync()` and `UploadManyFilesAsync()`, the real implementation may be using some optimized routines, but here we are just composing existing functionality.

 Note that the above implementation doesn't make any assumptions about how it's going to be used in tests.
-Instead it provides what can effectively be a drop-in replacement for the actual blob storage component in our system.
+Instead, it provides what can effectively be a drop-in replacement for the actual blob storage component in our system.

 Because of that, it's also important that the fake replicates the behavior of the real dependency as closely as possible.
 This means that we might have to consider various nuances, some of which are: